primatejs/primate/docs/guide/hooks.md

 };
 ```

-By that definition, any `.mustache` file in `components` will be handled by
+By that definition, any `mustache` file in `components` will be handled by the
-the specified `mustacheHandler` handler function.
+specified `mustacheHandler` handler function.

 ```js caption=routes/clock.js
 import {view} from "primate";